laraconda/stylegan-pytorch/docs/intro.rst

 This is an implementation focused on the *training* of the StyleGAN architecture using PyTorch.

+It is important to note that this project only works with square images.

 Train
 -----
 Before starting the training process, make sure the settings (found in src/settings.py) are correctly configured for your needs.